 What do I get as a commissioner?

-The finished video file.
-Screen it, post it, submit it to festivals, keep it private.
-It's yours to use.
-The creator retains copyright and can show it in their portfolio or exhibit it elsewhere, but the work was made for you.
+The finished video file, with a perpetual license to use it however you like: screen it, post it, submit it to festivals, keep it private.
+It's yours to use, though not yours alone.
+The creator retains copyright and can show it in their portfolio or exhibit it elsewhere.

 It varies.
 This round, commissions range from $100 to $1,000.
 AI tools are good enough now that a short film might only take someone an afternoon.
 We're testing different amounts to see what draws participation and what quality of work each level produces.
 The briefs vary too.
 Some are wide open, others are specific.
 That's deliberate.
 We're learning what kind of direction produces the best work.